Lemongrass can be grown in both tropical and subtropical climates where the soil is sandy loam, well drained and free from any form of water logging

 Good Counsel From Friends

-With no formal education or knowledge about agriculture or lemongrass plantation, he just started off with good faith with the hope of achieving success.
+With no formal education or knowledge about agriculture or lemongrass farming, he started off with just good faith and the hope of achieving success.
 He went for training to Lucknow to get better knowledge on plantation for his farm.
 Now he grows Lemongrass, Geranium, Vetiver, Palmarosa and many more such plants in his farms.
 He also bought machines to extract oil from the crops and sell it to the market.

 With the help of the Government’s Initiative ‘Aroma Mission 2019’ that was launched by Chief Minister Conrad Sangma, he was further able to expand this venture to many districts and blocks.